VictorTeixeiraS/projects/projects/maze-solver-python/9-break_walls/readme.md

 ## Seed your randomness

-We will be using randomness to generate our maze.
-It can be tough to debug your application if everytime you run it it behaves differently.
-I recommend adding another optional parameter to the `Maze` class called `seed` that defaults to `None`.
-Then, in your constructor, if the `seed` isn't none you call [`random.seed(seed)`](https://docs.python.org/3/library/random.html#random.seed).
-Seeding with a fixed number, say 10, will ensure you always get the same random numbers.
-If you want randomness, just leave the parameter blank in `main`.
+We will be using random number generation to create our maze, that way it's fun and different each time.

+However, it can be tough to debug your application if each time you run it, it behaves slightly differently.
+I recommend adding another optional parameter to the `Maze` class constructor called `seed` that defaults to `None`.
+Then, in your constructor, if the `seed` isn't `None` you call [`random.seed(seed)`](https://docs.python.org/3/library/random.html#random.seed).

+The purpose of providing a fixed seed, say `0`, is that it will ensure you *always* get the same "random" numbers.
+Once you're done debugging and want randomness for your application, just can just leave the `seed` parameter blank in `main`.

 ## A Cell's visited data member